-Early in a fixed-rate loan, most of your monthly payment goes toward interest, and a much smaller percentage goes to principal.
-This proportion reverses itself as the loan ages.
+At the beginning of a a fixed-rate mortgage loan, most of the payment goes toward interest.
+That reverses itself as the loan ages.

-You can choose a fixed-rate loan in order to lock in a low interest rate.
-People select these types of loans because interest rates are low and they wish to lock in the lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide more consistency in monthly payments.
-If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
-Call Northeast Bancorp of America, Inc. at (440) 234-9660 to discuss how we can help.
+Borrowers can choose a fixed-rate loan in order to lock in a low rate.
+People choose these types of loans because interest rates are low and they want to lock in at this lower rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can provide greater stability in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to help you lock in a fixed-rate at the best rate currently available.
+Call Northeast Bancorp of America, Inc. at (440) 234-9660 for details.

-ARMs most often have their lowest rates at the beginning.
-They usually guarantee the lower interest rate for an initial period that varies greatly.
+ARMs most often have the lowest, most attractive rates toward the beginning of the loan.
+They usually provide the lower interest rate from a month to ten years.
 You may have heard about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the introductory rate is fixed for three or five years.
+For these loans, the introductory rate is fixed for three or five years.
 After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust after the initial period.
-These loans are best for people who anticipate moving within three or five years.
-These types of adjustable rate loans most benefit borrowers who plan to sell their house or refinance before the initial lock expires.
+These types of loans are fixed for 3 or 5 years, then they adjust.
+Loans like this are often best for borrowers who expect to move in three or five years.
+These types of ARMs most benefit people who plan to move before the initial lock expires.

 Have questions about mortgage loans?
 Call us at (440) 234-9660.
 It's our job to answer these questions and many others, so we're happy to help!